ONE WAY TICKET FROM MOSCOW TO HOLLYWOOD

 - Early Care Intervention Programme, a humanitarian NGO (founded by Ecolint alumnus Marc Salzmann - LGB '12) working in the field of early childhood development in difficult environments which currently runs projects in the Ritsona refugee camp in Greece.

-- SEP Jordan, an NGO working in the field of ethical fashion, the empowerment of women and the preservation of traditional Middle-Eastern craftsmanship.
+- SEP Jordan, a social enterprise working in the field of ethical fashion, the empowerment of women and the preservation of traditional Middle-Eastern craftsmanship.

 - The association RCMA (Rencontres et Cultures du Monde Arabe) which offers Arabic and French language courses to refugees in Geneva, and is active in creating work opportunities for refugees.